 - Suspending payments for HCPCS code G2211 for three years (through the end of December 2023).
 G2211 is the complexity add on code for E/M services.

 The Center for Medicare and Medicaid Services (CMS) has now confirmed that it is implementing the above provisions of this legislation and that there will be no delay in claims processing for 2021 services; that is, claims will be paid on time at the correct 2021 rates that reflect this legislation.
 A projected impact table by specialty and updated CY2021 audiology services fee schedule can be located here.

 The Academy remains committed to fighting any cuts to Medicare reimbursement.
 We are pleased that based on the provisions in the legislation, the revised impact calculations show Audiologists potentially with a three percent increase in CY2021 Medicare reimbursement.
 This is based on the individual mix of services provided at each practice, but a much-welcomed improvement from the projected 6 percent decrease cuts to CY2021 Medicare reimbursement.
 If you should have any questions, please contact the Academy’s advocacy team.

-Late July 15, 2022, the Centers for Medicare and Medicaid Services (CMS) issued the proposed rule on the 2023 Hospital Outpatient Prospective Payment System (OPPS).
-Under this proposal, CMS proposes a 2.7 percent increase in the OPPS payment rate for 2023.
-The OPPS provides technical component (TC) reimbursement (non-physician costs such as supplies, equipment, and…
+Late November 1, the Centers for Medicare and Medicaid Services (CMS) issued the final rule on the 2023 Hospital Outpatient Prospective Payment System (OPPS).
+Under this rule, CMS finalizes a 3.8 percent increase in the OPPS payment rate for 2023, for those hospitals that meet quality reporting requirements.
+The OPPS provides technical component (TC) reimbursement…